AlexandruVasile/kimi-k2-api/Readme.md

-# 🧠 KIMIK2 API Wrapper
+# 🧠 KIMI K2 API Wrapper

 This project provides a simple FastAPI-based web server that wraps around the [Kimi.com](https://www.kimi.com/) web interface.
 It uses Selenium to simulate interaction with the Kimi chatbot via a headless Chrome browser.